sbelidhe07/DigiRegistar/README.md

 * Read-Write role where in user can view/update the latest record.
 This role is automatically assigned to registar only.
 Note: When the registar updates latest record it will go through three layers of security approval before sending it back to registar for final approval again.

+## Technology Stack (might change or new things can be added in the later stage of the application)
+* Python ..
+GeoCode service , payment gateway, Digital token creation
+* Django ..
+For Rest framework and backend services
+* ReactJS ..
+User Interface,Spell checker component, Image Uploa Component
+* MongoDB ..
+For Data storage
+* Express JS ..
+For routing